The Machine That Changed the World

 Culture, Culture Everywhere!

-In their book, “Diagnosing and Changing Organisational Culture” Kim Cameron and Robert Quinn identify what they describe as 4 major cultures which they set in a “competing values frameworks”.
+In their book, “Diagnosing and Changing Organisational Culture” Kim Cameron and Robert Quinn identify what they describe as 4 major cultures which they set in a “competing values framework”.
 These 4 cultures coexist but compete in organisations and their relative strength and influence is determined by the stage of evolution the organisation is at, the values it embraces and its chosen competitive strategy.
 The 4 major cultures are Hierarchy/Control, Market/Competitive, Clan/Collaborative and the Adhocracy/Creative.

 Edgar Schein is one of the great organisational thinkers and writers on culture and he goes further and describes organisations as having a matrix of sub-cultures.